nrayyagari/kubernetes-services/README.md

 - `.github/`: Contains workflow for CI part(building and pushing docker image)
 - `argocd-applications`: Contains files for ArgoCD applications
-- `bootstrapping`: helm charts to bootstrap ArgoCD(created only once)
+- `bootstrapping`: helm charts to bootstrap ArgoCD(to be deployed only once)
 - `kubernetes-manifests`: Contains Kubernetes manifest files for microservices and other shared applications across cluster(eg: external-dns)
 - `microservices-src-dir`: Contains src code and dockerfile for each microservice